Coca-Cola moves toward bottling deals in Chicago, Central Florida

-BOCA RATON, Florida (Reuters) - Coca-Cola Co on Friday announced deals to sell bottling operations in Greater Chicago and Central Florida, as it slowly undoes its 2010 purchase of its North American bottler.
+BOCA RATON, Fla., Feb 21 (Reuters) - Coca-Cola Co on Friday announced deals to sell bottling operations in Greater Chicago and Central Florida, as it slowly undoes its 2010 purchase of its North American bottler.

 The world’s biggest soda maker said it had signed two letters of intent with independent bottlers but did not disclose the financial terms.
 For the deals to take effect, the parties must reach definitive agreements this year.